Early Bird Tickets For 2018 are on sale now!

 - Will I be able to buy tickets on the day?

-Tickets are available for sale from February on a first come first served basis.
+Tickets are available for sale on a first come first served basis.
 We will have a box office on site at the festival for ticket purchase but we recommend you book early to avoid disappointment should the event sell out.

 - Can I leave the festival and re-enter again?